cbitter78/What-I-am-Learning/listen/tony_robbins/unleash_the_power_within.md

 > Clarity is power

 > See it as it is but don't see it worse than it is

-> “I don’t compete with other people.
-I compete with what I am capable of” ~Michael Jordan

 > Most of us wait for life to give us the have to's